-The consensus is that the 2009 Audi S5 maintains Audi's stunning level of interior quality, though there are some quibbles.
+The consensus is that the 2009 Audi S5 maintains Audi's stunning interior quality.
+There are some quibbles.

-Quality is typical Audi fashion.
-The leather is "finely stitched," the fit and finish are "impeccable," and the aluminum trim is real, making for an impressive cabin of obvious quality.
-The climate control is divided into three zones: driver, front passenger, and rear.
-Cars.com appreciates how the S5's "Silver-colored trim encircles the gauges and dash vents, and high-end materials like aluminum, carbon fiber and wood are available in addition to the standard piano black accents."
-Car and Driver reports, "Mucho aluminum trim has been smattered about, and we're particularly fond of the A5's take on Audi's 'teardrop' gauges."
+Quality is typically a strong point.
+Fit and finish is impeccable, and the aluminum trim is real.
+Cars.com likes the high-end materials" Car and Driver is "particularly fond" of its "'teardrop' gauges."
 Some find Audi's implementation of their Multi-Media Interface (MMI) a bit maddening.
 Heating, air conditioning, radio, and navigation are controlled via a knob and a few buttons on the center console just ahead of the armrest.
 Making changes often involves scrolling through multiple screens of information.
 As Edmunds reports, "it's still likely to try your patience with its maze of menus and submenus."
 For 2009, things are made a bit easier with voice control for the navigation system.